diogosoares22/ada-fix-it/index.md

 ## Year 2015: The rise of Trump consent

 **At the beginning of 2015 Hillary Clinton was very well known in the United States**, since she had already covered several political positions such as being the first lady of the United States (1993-2001), being an US senator from New York (2001-2009) and serving as the United States Secretary of State (2009-2013).
 On the other hand, **Donald Trump was mostly known at the beginning of 2015 as a business man** and it was not until June 2015 that he announced his entrance into the race for the White House.
-Interestingly 2015 has been a year often considered as a turning point in the recent American political scene since **we assist a rapid increase of Trump popularity**.
+Interestingly, 2015 has been a year often considered as a turning point in the recent American political scene since **we assist a rapid increase of Trump popularity**.
 We will take a look at the number of quotes referring to the two politicians over the course of the year 2015.